Tropidurus: Description

 Males and females of all Tropidurus species are marked differently.
 The male is usually much larger than the female, and his body is more brightly coloured and distinctly patterned.
 The typical size of Tropidurus lizards varies greatly from habitat to habitat as does the pattern of body markings, even among individuals of the same species.
 Like many lizards, they show changes of colour with mood and temperature.
+Tropidurus hispidus is widely considered the largest species in the genus.